-- File an amended return and Form 1118 with the Service Center where it filed the tax return on which it claimed the affected foreign tax credit. - Provide identifying information such as the corporation's name, address, employer identification number (EIN), and the tax year or years that are affected by the redetermination.
+- File an amended return and Form 1118 with the Service Center where it filed the tax return on which it claimed the affected foreign tax credit and - Provide identifying information such as the corporation's name, address, employer identification number (EIN), and the tax year or years that are affected by the redetermination.

 Additional information required.
-If the redetermination was because of one of the following, the corporation must provide the information as indicated.
+If the redetermination was because of one of the following, the corporation must provide the additional information as indicated.

-Refund of foreign taxes paid-
+• Refund of foreign taxes paid-

 - 1. The date or dates on which the foreign taxes were paid; - 2.
 The amount of foreign taxes paid on each date (in foreign currency); - 3.
 The exchange rate on each date the foreign taxes were paid; and - 4.
 The amount of foreign taxes refunded (in foreign currency). - Foreign taxes that when paid differ from the accrued amounts claimed as credits for a year beginning before 1998- - 1.
-The date on which the foreign taxes were accrued: - 2.
-The dates on which the foreign taxes were paid; - The exchange rate for each date the foreign taxes were accrued and paid; and - 4.
-The amount of foreign taxes accrued or paid on each such date (in foreign currency). - Foreign taxes that when paid differ from accrued amounts claimed as credits for a tax year beginning after 1997 because the corporation paid more or less foreign tax than was originally accrued or failed to pay accrued taxes within 2 years- - 1.
-The date on which the foreign taxes were accrued: - 2.
+The date on which the foreign taxes were accrued; - 2.
 The dates on which the foreign taxes were paid; - 3.
+The exchange rate for each date the foreign taxes were accrued and paid; and - 4.
+The amount of foreign taxes accrued or paid on each such date (in foreign currency). - Foreign taxes that when paid differ from accrued amounts claimed as credits for a tax year beginning after 1997 because the corporation paid more or less foreign tax than was originally accrued or failed to pay accrued taxes within 2 years- - The date on which the foreign taxes were accrued; - 2.
+The dates on which the foreign taxes were paid;

-The average exchange rate for the year for which the foreign taxes were accrued; - 4.
+- The average exchange rate for the year for which the foreign taxes were accrued: - 4.
 For taxes paid more than 2 years after the year to which they relate, the exchange rate at the time of payment; and - 5.
-The amount of tax accrued or paid for each such date, and the amount of accrued tax that was not paid within 2 years (in foreign currency). - Foreign taxes deemed paid or accrued under section 902 or section 960-Include the following basic information as an attachment to the tax return for the year for which the redetermination applies: - 1.
-The dates and amounts of any dividend distributions or other inclusions from E&P for the affected year or years: - 2.
-The amount of E&P from which such dividends were paid for the affected years or years; and - 3.
+The amount of tax accrued or paid for each such date, and the amount of accrued tax that was not paid within 2 years (in foreign currency). - Foreign taxes deemed paid under section 902 or 960-If the corporation is required to make a redetermination under Temporary Regulations section 1.905-3T(d)(4), include the following basic information as an attachment to the tax return for the year for which the redetermination applies: - 1.
+The dates and amounts of any dividend distributions or other inclusions from E&P for the affected year or years; - 2.
+The amount of E&P from which such dividends were paid for the affected year or years; and - 3.
 The information described above for foreign taxes paid or accrued, as applicable.